khumam/PHP-turingMachine/README.md

 5. The result is the total numbers of 1 after '_' character.

 # Contributing
-If you want to contribute to adding the concept of auring machine I am very happy.
+If you want to contribute to adding the concept of turing machine, I am very happy.
 Add to the main directory.
-For a touring machine file that can be developed named develope.php
+For a turing machine file that can be developed named develope.php
 Thank you.